AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 * {api:anychart.core.annotations.Base#selected}selected(){api}
 * {api:anychart.core.annotations.Base#hovered}hovered(){api}

+Combine them with these methods: {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.
 Please note that the list of the available settings may vary depending on the [annotation type](Overview#annotation_types).

 In the sample below, there are two annotations, an Ellipse and an Infinite Line, which change when a user hovers over or selects them.
 Like in the previous sample, object notation is used to configure the properties: